 Other scripting environments, like Python, should be able to control Application Server in very similar fashion.
-The Tcl is chosen for its simplicity.
-We can get the communication going using few socket configuration commands.
+The Tcl is chosen here for its simplicity to demonstrate control principles as it can getestablish communication using only few socket configuration commands.

 Setting up Application Server communication in Tcl